0vm/BasicC2/README.md

 # Command and Control (C2)

 This is a simple command and control (cnc) that allows a control server to send commands to multiple target servers (slaves) simultaneously.
 The target servers will execute the received commands and send back the result to the control server.
+At 75 stars I will make a UDP Version that is undetected on GCP, Azure, AWS, etc

 ## Features